ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 ## Overview

 April 2024 Radxa started to send out developer samples of their RK3588 based [Mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) v1.11 board (for RK3588 basics and some notes about software support status see [Rock 5B](Quick_Preview_of_ROCK_5B.md)).
 Official documentation will once appear [here](https://docs.radxa.com/en/rock5/rock5itx) and for now you can see a block diagram [there](https://docs.radxa.com/en/assets/images/rock5itx-interface-overview-1266d3c0b4e745372a48a473d78c3cdc.webp).

+Pricing has been announced recently and differs only by amount of RAM:

+  * 4GB LPDDR5: $99
+  * 8GB LPDDR5: $119
+  * 16GB LPDDR5: $159
+  * 32GB LPDDR5: $239

 The board measures 170x170mm in size as it follows the Mini-ITX standard with externally accessible connectors all on the 'back side' accompanied by an appropriate I/O shield.
 From left to right there's